joelewis43/344-4/README.md

 otp_dec.c
- - If this description sounds familliar, thats because this code is the exact same as the encryption program, the only difference is function names
+ - If this description sounds familliar, thats because this code is the exact same as the encryption program.
+Differences incude
+   - functions are renamed to reflect decryption
+   - authentication constants are renamed to reflect decryption
  - Used to communicate with the decryption daemon
  - Execution
    - ./program <encrpyted plaintext file> <key file> <port number>